Mercia EIS Fund

 Dr Mark Payton, CEO, led Mercia’s buyout from West Midlands Enterprise in 2010.
 This opened the door to external investors and Mercia’s first EIS fund.

-Mercia Fund Management is part of Mercia Technologies Plc which also owns Enterprise Ventures.
+Mercia Fund Management is part of Mercia Asset Management Plc which also owns Enterprise Ventures.

-By funding early-stage businesses via multiple funding rounds which gradually increase, Mercia aims to weed out failures and provide later stage support for successful companies through to possible exit.
-Mercia’s EIS and third-party funds provide support at the earlier stages and pass the reins to Mercia Technologies Plc to support businesses at the scale up stage.
-If larger amounts are required the Plc’s shareholders (such as Woodford and Invesco) may also be invited to participate.
+Mercia’s EIS and third-party funds provide support at the earlier stages through multiple funding rounds which gradually increase.
+This is to try and weed out failures as soon as possible.
+If a company is successful, Mercia Asset Management Plc will typically take over and help the businesses scale-up.
+If larger amounts are required, the Plc’s shareholders may also be invited to participate.
 This offers the potential for early liquidity as well as a possible additional exit route for investors, although as always exit options are not guaranteed.